Business Insurance

 Buy-Sell Agreements

-A buy-sell agreement is not only for the protection of your family, but is crucial in ensuring your business survives.
+A buy-sell agreement is not only for the protection of your family but is crucial in ensuring your business survives.
 If the company is small or a closely held corporation, a death could create a significant financial burden on your family.
 With a buy-sell agreement, the business and the remaining owners will have some peace of mind.
 A buy-sell agreement guarantees that a market and fair price for your business is sought and can set the value of the business interests for estate tax purposes.

-Although there are a couple ways to fund a buy-sell agreement, life insurance is the best way to fund the agreement as it provides the immediate cash necessary for the business or the surviving owners to purchase the deceased’s interest.
-Also, be aware that in many instances, the cash surrender value in a permanent life insurance policy can also be used tax free via policy loans and withdrawals to assist with paying for a lifetime purchase of a business owner’s interest.
+Although there are a couple of ways to fund a buy-sell agreement, life insurance is the best way to fund the agreement as it provides the immediate cash necessary for the business or the surviving owners to purchase the deceased’s interest.
+Also, be aware that in many instances, the cash surrender value in a permanent life insurance policy can also be used tax-free via policy loans and withdrawals to assist with paying for a lifetime purchase of a business owner’s interest.
 Depending on the type of buy-sell agreement, the business or the individual owners obtain a policy on each owner ensuring that at death or disability, the funds needed to buy out the deceased owner’s interest are readily available.

-Split Dollar Life Insurance
+Split-Dollar Life Insurance

-Split dollar life insurance adds tax advantaged savings features to the above-mentioned benefits the business might receive, should one of its key personnel die unexpectedly.
-Split dollar life insurance is when an employer sets up a permanent life insurance policy on a key employee and splits the premiums, cash value, and death benefit between the two.
+Split-dollar life insurance adds tax-advantaged savings features to the above-mentioned benefits the business might receive, should one of its key personnel die unexpectedly.
+Split-dollar life insurance is when an employer sets up a permanent life insurance policy on a key employee and splits the premiums, cash value, and death benefit between the two.
 Split-dollar plans are frequently used by employers to provide supplemental benefits for executives and/or to help retain key employees.
-The agreement outlines what the employee needs to accomplish, how long the plan will stay in effect and how the plan will be terminated.
+The agreement outlines what the employee needs to accomplish, how long the plan will stay in effect, and how the plan will be terminated.
 It also includes provisions that restrict or end benefits if the employee decides to terminate employment or does not achieve agreed-upon performance goals.

 You have poured your heart into your business so I think it is safe to say that thinking about and implementing these types of strategies makes sense.